12-18 minutes, twice a day… yes, that really is all it takes to master Isha Kriya.

 Stage 1: Breathe easily and gently.
 During each inhalation remind yourself of two phrases – I am not the body.
 I am not even the mind – during each exhalation.
 Repeat for 7-11 minutes.

 Stage 2: Make the sound Aaah seven times.
-Keep your mouth wide open and exhale into each sound.
+Keep your mouth wide open and exhale with each sound.
 Take note of the vibrations that pass through your body as you utter the sound.

 Stage 3: For the last phase, sit comfortably for 5-6 minutes with the face turned upward and maintain a soft focus between your eyebrows.